ecsantana76/PDF-to-Speech/README.md

 # PDF-to-Speech
-a simple but effective PDF-to-Speech Python
+### a simple but effective PDF-to-Speech Python
+### please feel free to copy and suggest changes and improvements!